Bovbjerg Klint - cliff - is part of the UNESCO Global Geopark West Jutland.

-If you are geologically interested, the cliff Bovbjerg Klint should be on your list of places to visit.
+If you are geologically interested, Bovbjerg Klint should be on your list of places to visit.
 The impressive cliff shows traces of both the Elster, Saale and Weichsel ice ages.

 The large landslides on the stretch along the cliff are due to natural waterways running in the clay and large amounts of water from rain and meltwater from snow and ice.

 The sea has previously made large incisions in the country, but an extensive hip construction from 1875-1933 has managed - almost - to secure the coast from here.